mscaudill/tabbed/paper/paper.md

 files, a subset of the DSV format, returns 75 million matches.
 They are simple to create, easy to share, and can encode a variety of data types.
-Despite their broad use, variability in the formatting and structure of DSV files has frustrated their automated parsing for decades.
-The *clevercsv* package [@vandenBurg2019] made significant progress on this problem with consistency measures that accurately detect a file's dialect: delimiter, quote character, and escape character.
+Despite their broad use, variability in the formatting and structure of DSV files has hindered attempts to automate their parsing for decades.
+The clevercsv package [@vandenBurg2019] made significant progress on this problem with consistency measures that accurately detect a file's dialect: delimiter, quote character, and escape character.
 The structure of a DSV file introduces another source of variability.
 DSVs may contain a metadata section that offsets the header and start row.
 Tabbed uses row length and type consistency measures to automatically detect metadata, header and data sections of a DSV file.
-Furthermore, Tabbed provides a value-based conditional reader for reading these irregular DSV files at scale.
+Furthermore, tabbed provides a value-based conditional reader for reading these irregular DSV files at scale.